Battle of Tri Phap: Battle

-By the end of March, more than 1100 PAVN had been killed in the Tri Phap campaign, while the ARVN had fewer than 100 killed.
-Nearly 5,000 tons of rice were captured, along with over 600 weapons, 8 tons of ammunition and a large haul of weapon accessories, radios and other military equipment.
+By the end of March, more than 1,100 PAVN had been killed in the Tri Phap campaign, while the ARVN had fewer than 100 killed.
+Nearly 5,000 tons of rice were captured, along with over 600 weapons, eight tons of ammunition and a large haul of weapon accessories, radios and other military equipment.
 Three PAVN regiments, the Z-15, Z-18 and Dong Thap 1, had been severely mauled, and the Tri Phap base area was denied to the PAVN 5th Division.

 Work began immediately on the construction of fortified positions in the Tri Phap, enough to provide for posting an ARVN regiment there.
 The PAVN Z-15 Regiment meanwhile was recuperating in southwestern Dinh Tuong Province, attacking ARVN outposts and preparing to return to the Tri Phap.
 On 26 April two PAVN battalions attacked the Regional Force (RF) battalion base at the village of Tri Phap.
 In a complementary attack farther south on the Kien Phong-Dinh Tuong Province boundary, the Dong Thap 1 Regiment struck another RF outpost.
 Although temporarily successful, the PAVN soon faced the ARVN's 14th Regiment and a troop of the 2nd Armored Cavalry and was routed with heavy casualties.
 Meanwhile, the 11th Infantry counterattacked in the Tri Phap and restored the lost position.
 The ARVN, by the first week in May. was therefore in firm control in the Tri Phap, with four RF battalions holding strong positions there.
 PAVN forces in the area were weakened and demoralised, but elsewhere in the delta they kept up their campaign of terror and the slow deterioration of local security continued.
 Although abductions and assassinations were predominant, the PAVN attacked another school.
 On 4 May, eight rounds of 82 mm mortar shells fell on the school at Song Phu, in Vĩnh Long Province, six children were killed and 28 wounded.

 Aftermath

 The ARVN had successfully prevented the PAVN 5th Division from establishing a base from which to extend its operations southward into Dinh Tuong Province and westward toward Saigon through Long An Province.
-Denied this approach, the 5th Division built up their forces on the periphery of the Parrot's Beak, threatening the district headquarters at Mộc Hóa, but, more seriously, preparing to occupy the narrow strip of marshland between the Svay Rieng border and the Yam Co Dong River, the last real barrier between the Cambodian border and Saigon, only 48km away.
+Denied this approach, the 5th Division built up their forces on the periphery of the Parrot's Beak, threatening the district headquarters at Mộc Hóa, but, more seriously, preparing to occupy the narrow strip of marshland between the Svay Rieng border and the Yam Co Dong River, the last real barrier between the Cambodian border and Saigon, only 48 km away.
 PAVN success would have strangled Tây Ninh Province, since the seizure of Go Dau Ha would end all land and water communications between Saigon and Tây Ninh.
 The ARVN dealt with this threat by launching an armored thrust against PAVN base areas in Svay Rieng starting in late March.